-Note that since the Event List also contains the roles of the actors initiating the events, as well as the roles receiving the outputs, security testing is also built into this framework.
+Note that since the Event List also contains the roles of the actors initiating the events and processes, as well as the roles receiving the outputs, security testing can also be built into this framework.

 Another major plus of planning and executing the tests this way is that you are testing the system as it will actually be used in context, as opposed to functional testing which tests bits of functionality in isolation.

 A recent project of mine used this methodology and yielded 180 Events and over 1,600 test cases.
-Because of this comprehensive approach, the system was very well tested and only experienced minor problems after implementation.
+Because of this comprehensive approach, this complex system was very well tested and only experienced few minor problems after implementation.

 A reminder that my Kindle book “Project Management For The Real World” is available at